danielearwicker/danielearwicker.github.io/pages/Factory Injection in C#.md

 }
 ```

-So those variants support between 0 and 3 parameters:
+So those variants support between 0 and 3 type parameters in addition to the first two (interface and class).
+So registering a `Func<string, IPen>` is as simple as:

 ```cs
 services.AddFactory<IPen, Pen, string>();